 Interest Rate Risk: Changes in interest rates may affect the yield, liquidity and value of investments in income producing or debt securities held by the partnership.
 Market values of fixed income securities held by the partnership are generally inversely related to actual changes in interest rates.
 Generally, when interest rates rise, the market value of a fixed income security will decrease, and when interest rates decline, the market value of a fixed income security will increase.
 Generally, a fixed income security with a longer maturity or duration will entail greater interest rate risk, while a fixed income security with a shorter maturity or duration will entail less interest rate risk.
-Interest rates may increase significantly and/or rapidly and are influenced by a number of factors, including government policy, monetary policy, inflation expectations, perceptions of risk, and supply and demand of debt securities.
+Interest rates may change significantly and/or rapidly and are influenced by a number of factors, including government policy, monetary policy, inflation expectations, perceptions of risk, and supply and demand of debt securities.
 Changes in government monetary policy may substantially impact interest rates, but there can be no guarantee that any particular policy will be continued, discontinued or changed, or that it will have the desired effect on interest rates.
 Short-term and long-term interest rates, and interest rates in different countries, do not necessarily move in the same direction or by the same amount.
-The Federal Reserve has recently raised interest rates and, in the future, interest rates may continue to increase, perhaps significantly and rapidly, which could result in significant losses for investments held by the partnership.
+The yields received by a partnership on its fixed income investments will generally decline as interest rates rise.
+Additionally, the value of income-oriented equity securities held by the partnership that pay dividends may decline when interest rates rise, as rising interest rates can reduce a company's profitability and its ability to pay dividends.
+Interest rates may continue to increase, perhaps significantly and rapidly, which could result in significant losses for investments held by the partnership.
 During periods of very low or negative interest rates, the partnership may be unable to develop positive returns or make distributions to limited partners of the partnership.
 Typically, the longer the maturity or duration of a debt security, the greater the effect a change in interest rates could have on the security's market value.